mobxjs/mobx/docs/refguide/observe.md

 `observe` and `intercept` can be used to monitor the changes of a single observable.
 They **_don't_** track nested observables.

--    `intercept` can be used to detect and modify mutations before they are applied to the observable (validation, normalization or cancellation).
+-    `intercept` can be used to detect and modify mutations before they are applied to the observable (validating, normalizing or cancelling).
 -    `observe` allows you to intercept changes after they have been made.

 ## Intercept